cvonfeldt/microsoft-sentinel-investigations/Sentinel-Part-4-Attack-Detection/README(unfinished).md

 We can see our lateral movement alert to win11d via smb!
 This was almost certainly achieved using the credentials harvested prior.
 This specifically maps to (T1021.002): “Adversaries may use Valid Accounts to interact with a remote network share using Server Message Block (SMB).
 The adversary may then perform actions as the logged-on user”

-4.5): Removing the win11a filter, we now that we know at least 7 machines have been infected:
+4.5): Removing the win11a filter, we now that we see at least 7 machines have been infected:
 (new.png)
 (new1.png)